Religious and Cultural Diversity in MENA and SEA

 - evidence that participation will have a long-term impact on your teaching.

-Successful applicants will be notified via e-mail of their selection by Friday, March 1st, 2019, and they will have until Friday, March 15th, 2019, to accept or decline the offer.
+Successful applicants will be notified via e-mail of their selection by Thursday, April 30, 2020, and they will have till Friday, May 15, 2020, to accept or decline the offer.
 When choices must be made between equally qualified candidates, preference is given to those who would enhance the diversity of the program’s cohort.

 Tenure Conditions and Benefits

-Program participants must attend and participate in the all-day workshops, meetings, site visits, etc., held on a Friday or Saturday every month between September 2019 and June 2020 (excluding December); additionally, they must share publicly their educational resources resulting from the program.
-At the end of the program, participants will submit evaluations of the program.
+Program participants must attend and participate in the all-day workshops, meetings, site visits, etc., held on each scheduled Saturday between September 2020 and June 2021 (excluding December).
+By the end of the program, teacher-fellows are also required to produce two lesson plans, one about each region, that will be shared publicly and freely on the websites of CSEAS and CMENAS.
+They also must complete evaluations of the program.

 Each educator will receive: